lsbnb/amp_gan/README.md

 # AMP-GAN
-The GAN model to generate AMPs.
+The GAN model to generate AMPs/ AVPs and other peptides.

 ## Installation
 To clone the package and install dependency packages: